 And, according to the University of Memphis report, many of the shotgun houses in the western part of the neighborhood were originally attached to larger houses.
 The shotgun houses were home to the maids who worked in those homes.

 The Memphis 13 were a group of African-American students who were the first to attend white high schools.
 Two of those students, twin sisters Shelia and Sharon Malone, attended Gordon Elementary School in the heart of Smokey City.
-Today, the Mary Elizabeth Malone Park honors those girls’ mother.
+Today, the Mary Elizabeth Malone Park honors the mother of the Malone sisters.

 That legacy is important to the community, said the Rev. O.C.
 Collins of Bethlehem Missionary Baptist Church.
 The Malone family attended his church.